The next version of MacOS is official.

-But you don't have to wait until autumn to try all these new features.
+But you don't have to wait until 25 September to try all these new features.
 Apple just opened the High Sierra public beta program, marking yet another time the company has allowed anyone to download and run a major pre-release version of its desktop OS before a formal release.
 It also just opened the iOS 11 public beta program for iPhone and iPad users.
 You can read all about that from here.

 If you want to get MacOS High Sierra up and running on your Mac now, Pocket-lint has detailed everything you need to know below.